 - 80% for lots less than 200 m².

-What is the maximum height and number of storeys you can build to without Council approval?
+Maximum height and storeys you can build without Council approval

 9.5 metres and two storeys*

 • Low–medium density residential